This post was originally published in November 2018. Updated in November 2022.

 Biotin For Hair Growth: Does It Really Increase Hair Growth?

 Biotin maintains healthy hair and improves the production of keratin in the human body.
 Keratin is a

-Another study in 2016 showed that women who complain of hair loss had a
+Another study in 2016 showed that 38% of women who have hair loss problems had a

-Drinking alcohol excessively, smoking, eating raw eggs which contain avidin, a protein that impairs the absorption of biotin can lead to biotin deficiency.
-Also, breastfeeding, pregnancy, and antibiotics can contribute to biotin deficiency.
+- Consuming raw eggs which contain avidin, a protein that impairs the absorption of biotin.
+And this can lead to biotin deficiency.

 - Hair loss.